 As part of your application, you will need to provide a photograph of yourself.
 See our "Photo guidance" about the type of photograph we will accept.

-If you have lived in a country other than the UK for one or more continuous periods of three months or more within the last three years, please download the "Living and working abroad" form and submit this with your application.
+If you have ever lived in a country other than the UK for one or more continuous periods of three months or more, please download the "Living and working abroad" form and submit this with your application.

 You must be of good character.
 To establish this you will be required to undertake an 'enhanced' criminal records check from the Disclosure and Barring Service (DBS) through our service provider - GBGroup